-As an emergency management professional as well as a prepper I rely on the planning process to ensure that nothing “falls through the cracks”.
-One of my main worries is that my wife and I commute to work and we work in different counties.
+As an emergency manager I rely on the planning process to ensure that nothing “falls through the cracks”.
+One of my main worries is that my wife and I work in different counties.
 I travel a lot for work, and neither of us have family near our homes or our jobs.
-If a “no notice” catastrophic disaster occurs during the work day how am I going to communicate with my wife to ensure she can get home safely?
+What If a “no notice” catastrophic disaster occurs during the day.
+How am I going to communicate with my wife to ensure she can get home safely?

-Because your family may not be together when a disaster occurs a communications plan is important to have so you will know how to contact each other.
+Your family may not be together when a disaster occurs.
+This make a communications plan important to have.
+You need to know how to contact each other.

 - Identify an out-of town contact.
 It may be easier to make a long-distance phone call than to call across town, so an out-of-town contact may be in a better position to communicate among separated family members.